Goodnature

-Goodnature is a New Zealand manufacturer of lethal traps for animals such as stoats, rats, mice and possums.
-It was founded by Robbie van Dam and Craig Bond in 2005, and sells automatic self-resetting pest control traps and accessories.
+Goodnature is a New Zealand company founded in 2005 by two men, Robbie van Dam and Craig Bond.
+Goodnature specializes in the production of traps designed for the control of animal pests.

 History

 Goodnature was founded by friends Robbie van Dam and Craig Bond who met while studying industrial design at Victoria University.
 Van Dam had a job at the Department of Conservation (DOC) in the Biodiversity Unit building gadgets for pest control when he noticed the methods for killing pest species such as rats, stoats and possums were either inefficient or inhumane.
 DOC funded the development of some of their early concepts to create the traps manufactured by Goodnature today.

 Department of Conservation partnership

 Goodnature released the first beta self-resetting trap for rats and stoats during New Zealand Conservation Week in September 2009.
 The initial technology could self-reset 12 times using compressed CO2.
 Field testing led to the development of a trap for brushtail possums, and another for rats and stoats.
 The company also built a lure development facility to test animal attractants as lures.

-The traps were put into long-term, large scale evaluation by DOC from 2010–2016.
-Goodnature’s traps are endorsed by the Ministry of Primary Industries (MPI) for their efficiency in killing pests, and by DOC’s Science and Technical team which recommends their use for conservation projects to protect New Zealand native plant and bird species.
+The traps were put into long-term, large-scale evaluation by DOC from 2010 to 2016.
+Goodnature's traps are endorsed by the Ministry of Primary Industries (MPI) for their efficiency in killing pests, and by DOC's Science and Technical team which recommends their use for conservation projects to protect New Zealand native plant and bird species.